-Contact the Law Office of Joanne E. Kleiner & Associates
+Contact Attorney Joanne E. Kleiner

 As more and more women break into professions once dominated by men, and more and more women become the primary breadwinners in their marriages, more and more dads are taking on roles traditionally the domain of women—watching kids at home, taking children to and from school, attending school activities and monitoring free time.
 One of the unexpected consequences—more and more dads are asking for (and receiving) child custody and child support when parties divorce.